Neola Pereira: Activism (2020–2021)

 Pereira (extreme left) along with a group of environmentalists, including notable individuals Claude Alvares and Norma Alvares in 2021.

 In 2021, Pereira expressed a clear view that the Mollem campaign was undeniably linked to climate change.
 She emphasized that the act of tree felling in Mollem had aggravated the situation.
 She remarked that the current circumstances were unprecedented, and if such actions continued, the problem would exacerbate further.
 Additionally, she mentioned the fortunate timing of the harvest in Chicalim on 14 November, but acknowledged that many farmers across the state encountered difficulties due to unseasonal rainfall.

 In April 2021, it was reported that Pereira was actively preparing for a protracted struggle and downplaying concerns regarding potential repression.
 Pereira recounted an incident of detainment that occurred in December 2020, where law enforcement officials boarded a privately owned bus carrying protestors and instructed the driver to transport them to a police station.
 Pereira vividly described the situation as a state of entrapment and emphasized their desperate pleas for assistance.
 Shortly thereafter, Pereira and their companions began live-streaming the event on Instagram, attracting an audience of over 200,000 viewers and inspiring others to offer support.
 Pereira asserted that the government was apprehensive due to the significant outreach they had achieved, stating, "I am very confident in my ability to emerge victorious from this struggle."

 During an interview with O Heraldo, Pereira expressed her aspirations for the community.
 She emphasized the importance of environmental education and highlighted that one does not need to be an environmentalist to care about the environment.
 Pereira believed that it is the collective responsibility of all individuals to prioritize environmental concerns.
 To address this issue, she actively engaged with people she encountered and undertook various initiatives aimed at resolving environmental challenges.

-The #SaveMollem campaign garnered widespread backing from various demographics, including retirees, church attendees, and particularly the younger generation, owing to its adept utilization of internet-based strategies.
+The Save Mollem campaign garnered widespread backing from various demographics, including retirees, church attendees, and particularly the younger generation, owing to its adept utilization of internet-based strategies.
 Notably, a "Jerusalema" dance challenge was enthusiastically embraced by hundreds of individuals throughout Goa.
 Mariano Proenca, a 68-year-old clergyman who participated in one of Pereira's demonstrations, reminisced about his childhood experiences of Goa's natural beauty.
 Expressing concern, he lamented that ongoing development projects were jeopardizing the preservation of nature, thereby depriving future generations of the opportunity to appreciate its splendor.